Supreme-coder929/EmployeeDatabase/README.md

 # EmployeeDatabase
 I created this big project purely in python since I started reading Automate with python book online.
+I am currently at the time that this has been created on chapter 6 of Automate with python book.

 Prequistes -
 --> Python3